2025 AAENP National Conference: EmergNP SpeakersSession Details will be added as we receive them. Please continue to check back.

 Medical Aesthetic Emergencies: Identification and Management in the Emergency DepartmentKathleen Richardson, DNP, ARNP, FNP-C, ENP-BC, CEN, FAEN, FAWM, FAAN - Medical Director, Cossmedic Wellness and Aesthetics Dr. Kathleen Richardson, ARNP is a seasoned healthcare leader with nearly 30 years of experience in clinical practice, education, and advanced nursing roles.
 She has spearheaded numerous academic and clinical initiatives, including the integration of nurse-run clinical practices and the development of advanced nursing curricula.
 AbstractWith the growing popularity of medical aesthetic procedures, emergency departments (EDs) increasingly encounter patients presenting with complications resulting from treatments such as injectable fillers, laser therapies, microneedling, and chemical peels.
 While most aesthetic procedures are performed safely, adverse events can range from mild allergic reactions to severe vascular occlusions, infections, and life-threatening anaphylaxis.
 This presentation aims to enhance the knowledge and preparedness of emergency clinicians in recognizing, assessing, and managing these unique medical aesthetic emergencies.
 Learning Objectives

-Applying a clinical practice guideline for the management of acute nontraumatic dental painErica May, DNP, APRN, AGACNP-BC, FNP-BC, ENP-C - Assistant Professor of Nursing, Vanderbilt University School of Nursing AbstractManaging acute dental pain effectively while minimizing opioid use remains a key challenge in clinical practice.
+Applying a clinical practice guideline for the management of acute nontraumatic dental painErica May, DNP, APRN, FNP-BC, AG-ACNP-BC, ENP-C - Assistant Professor of Nursing, Vanderbilt University School of Nursing Dr. Erica May has a healthcare career spanning 20 years, with the majority spent in the Emergency Department.
+First as a nurse, then a Nurse Practitioner, Dr. May saw first-hand the devastating effects of the opioid crisis, which has driven her interest in responsible pain management and alternatives to opioid pain medications.
+AbstractManaging acute dental pain effectively while minimizing opioid use remains a key challenge in clinical practice.
 Dentists, emergency medicine physicians, and other healthcare providers frequently prescribe medications for pain relief.
 This presentation will explore the application of a clinical practice guideline developed jointly by the American Dental Association Science and Research Institute, the University of Pittsburgh, the University of Pennsylvania, and McMaster University in managing acute nontraumatic dental pain, emphasizing evidence-based strategies to reduce opioid prescriptions while ensuring adequate pain control.
 The focus will be on practical approaches for Emergency Nurse Practitioners to recognize and treat acute nontraumatic dental pain, while highlighting the importance of non-opioid alternatives and multidisciplinary collaboration in managing dental pain effectively and safely.
 Learning Objectives

 Almost There: Exploring the Hidden Risks of the Late Preterm InfantLeAnn Baker, DNP, APRN, NNP-BC, C-ONQS - Assistant Professor/Neonatal Advanced Practice Provider Lead, University of Louisville/Norton Children's Hospital Dr. Leann Baker began her career in healthcare as a registered nurse 30 years ago.